 The Bible tells us that Jesus had been beckoned by one of the synagogue leaders to come and heal his sick child.
-While He was on his way, a woman in the crowd, who had been suffering from bleeding for 12 years touched, the hem of Jesus’ garment.
-Jesus turned around, and said, “Who is it that touched Me?” and the woman just fell down to the ground in worship and thankfulness, because she knew that she had been healed.
+While He was on his way, a woman in the crowd, who had been suffering from bleeding for 12 years, touched the hem of Jesus’ garment.
+Jesus turned around, and asked, “Who touched Me?”
+The woman fell down to the ground in worship and thankfulness, because she knew that she had been healed.